 The ordinary, so looked down upon with almost contempt, is in fact our greatest asset; it alone can form the level unbiased base for free inquiry and perception.
-Those whose natural home is the commonplace may stumble upon a differentiation that those who think themselves special can never know.
+Those whose natural home is the commonplace may without searching for it stumble upon a distinction that those who think themselves special can never know.

 We habitually seek fulfillment in the personal, our individuality battling against everyone else’s but it’s a struggle that we can never ultimately win.
 We may find that on the contrary it’s the impersonal that has real lasting strength, a strange and unexpected invulnerability, not through defense but through a permeability of spirit that passes through and away without friction, leaving nothing to be defended.